top of page

 Close-up of Sin Sod gifts, including cash, gold, and symbolic valuables, in a beautifully decorated tray.

-7. Presentation of Gifts and Well-Wishes
+7. Presentation of Gifts – Offerings and well-wishes.

-8. Wedding Reception and Celebrations
+8. Wedding Reception – Celebration with food, music, and joy.

 FAQs About Traditional Thai Wedding Ceremonies